hiddentao/geth-private/README.md

 To attach:  geth attach ipc:///var/folders/4v/br6x6mlx113235v1lz39nwfc0000gn/T/tmp-242211yXIVsOX5tP/
 ```

+*Note: geth-private runs Geth on port 60303 by default with networkid 33333*

 Default account password is `1234` :)

 Run the `attach` command given to attach a console to this running geth